The tale of a seasoned developer — Part I

-The project itself was a document management system.
-The idea was to acquire documents via a SCSI scanner, pass them through an OCR system and then store everything on some sort of (very expensive) external storage, laser video discs.
-Quite interesting, but I don’t remember if we ended up delivering it or not, at the end.
-For sure I learned a lot: it was my own bootstrap, and software development really got under my skin, while the vast majority of my colleagues were typing numbers and capital letters on a green terminal attached to a mainframe, I was using some of the most interesting technologies at that time.
+We were working on a document management system project, which was quite innovative for its time.
+We had to acquire documents via a SCSI scanner, pass them through an OCR system, and store everything on external storage, laser video discs.
+Although I don't remember if we delivered it at the end, I definitely learned a lot from that project.
+It was my own bootstrap, and software development really got under my skin.
+While my colleagues were typing numbers and capital letters on a green terminal attached to a mainframe, I was using some of the most interesting technologies at that time.

 I served in the military from the very end of 1988 to the early 1990 (15 months in total).
 My “computer knowledge” was considered very valuable even in that context, and after a short period of “military school,” I spent a lot of days writing software on the bulky 286 of the station.
 Those months, quite unexpectedly, turned out to be very profitable in terms of experience.

-When I was back I got hired full-time by the company where I started the internship.
-I was assigned to a team that was, again, working on something very interesting.
-We were building the first ATM system for Poste Italiane.
-The project was huge and we were only a small part of it.
-Nonetheless, we worked directly with the hardware of the ATM, writing the logic behind reading the card, getting the user input, giving the money, printing the receipt and everything else up to designing the screens of the (touch) user interface.
+When I returned to civilian life, I was fortunate enough to be hired full-time by the same company where I had started my internship.
+This time, I was assigned to a team working on something even more exciting: building the first ATM system for Poste Italiane, the Italian postal service.
+The project was massive and we were only a small part of it, but we worked directly with the hardware of the ATM, designing everything from the logic behind reading the card to the touch user interface.
+It was a challenging project, but I learned a lot from it and it was great to be a part of something that would ultimately benefit so many people.

 Everything was still in C, this time with no Windows attached.
 We were working directly with MS-DOS (which had the “real-time”, synchronous scheduling required by the hardware) plus another “extension” which gave the system virtual memory access from DOS and the ability to have background processes running (not like the “standard” DOS TSRs, but something more like an extension to the operative system called